 I take a probiotic every morning to ensure a healthy gut and if I find myself taking antibiotics (something that rarely happens) I will make sure to take my probiotic two hours apart from the antibiotic until I’ve finished the regimen, then I’ll take a probiotic twice daily for another week afterward to restore the bacteria to my stomach and then go back to once per day after that.

 I recommend taking a probiotic supplement every day—even on the days I am able to eat fermented foods like yogurt, sauerkraut, or some pickled foods I still take my regular dose and I’d suggest you should, too.
-The brand I use and like is Dr. Ohhira’s original formula, it contains 12 synergistic strains of probiotics, it is non-GMO. dairy free, vegetarian and it doesn’t need to be refrigerated.
+The brand I use and like is from Invite Health it is non-GMO. dairy free, vegetarian and it doesn’t need to be refrigerated.
 Great for traveling.
 Probiotic Hx. click on photo to buy if you like.